-Graphs, images, tables, and other graphics are permitted, but count towards the five single-sided page limit.
+Graphs, images, tables, and other graphics are permitted, but count towards the one double-sided page limit.
 Submissions that exceed the maximum page will be penalized.

 What sources can I use to prepare my responses?
 How should these sources be cited?

 Sources and citations are not required for the written policy response.
 If used, they will count toward the total page count.

 There will be awards for the top performing teams based on score, as well as team awards for best written brief, best oral presentation, best teamwork, most creative policy response alternative and most engaged.

 There are no restrictions on what teams may bring with them to the venue.
 However, during the competition rounds, no electronic assistance will be permitted.
 Teams are encouraged to use written or printed notes to help them during their presentations.